Steve Rubell: Hotels

 After their release on April 17, 1981, Rubell and Schrager opened the Executive Hotel on Madison Avenue and renamed it Morgans.
 The hotel was conveyed to them in lieu of payments due to them from defaulted promissory notes from the sale of the club.
-Steve Rubell and Peter Gatien later opened the Palladium, a large dance club famous for displaying art by Keith Haring, Kenny Scharf, Jean-Michel Basquiat, and Andy Warhol, and considered central to the New York club scene in the 1980s.
+Steve Rubell and Ian Schrager later opened the Palladium, a large dance club famous for displaying art by Keith Haring, Kenny Scharf, Jean-Michel Basquiat, and Andy Warhol, and considered central to the New York club scene in the 1980s.
 In 1998, the Palladium was demolished so that New York University dorms could be built in its place.

 Death

 In 1985, Rubell, who was closeted for most of his life, discovered he had contracted HIV, which later progressed to AIDS.
 He began taking AZT, but his illness was exacerbated by his continued drug use and drinking, which affected his compromised immune system.
 A few weeks before his death, Rubell checked into Beth Israel Medical Center in New York City under an assumed name, to seek treatment for severe peptic ulcers, kidney failure, and hepatitis.
 He died there on July 25, 1989.
 Rubell's official cause of death is listed as hepatitis and septic shock complicated by AIDS.

-Rubell's private funeral was attended by numerous Studio 54 regulars including Bianca Jagger and Calvin Klein on July 27 at the Riverside Chapel on Amsterdam Avenue and 76th Street in Manhattan.
+Rubell's private funeral was attended by numerous Studio 54 regulars including Bianca Jagger and Calvin Klein on July 27 at the Riverside Memorial Chapel on Amsterdam Avenue and 76th Street in Manhattan.
 He is buried at Beth Moses Cemetery in Farmingdale, New York.